 Hariri Institute Research Awards

 The Institute supports a portfolio of ambitious research projects and activities that align with its mission to catalyze new directions and collaborations in interdisciplinary research that applies computational and data-driven approaches.
-By supporting projects in social sciences, humanities, law, business, and medicine – to engineering, computer science, and statistics, the Research Awards advance the Institute’s goal of bringing together and building a community of researchers across schools and colleges at BU.
+By supporting projects in fields from social sciences, humanities, law, business, and medicine – to engineering, computer science, and statistics, the Research Awards advance the Institute’s goal of bringing together and building a community of researchers across schools and colleges at BU.

 In this research award program, the Institute sees itself not only as a funding source, but also as a partner.
 We encourage principal investigators to involve the Institute early to discuss proposal ideas.